 Fortunately, Chinese authorities are discussing stricter standards which are expected out in the next few years.

-Off-gassing from interior decoration, building materials and furniture can emit VOCs, which if not ventilated properly can build up.
-So while shutting windows to keep out Shanghai’s outdoor air pollution, you might be causing new air quality issues.
+Off-gassing from interior decoration, building materials and furniture can emit volatile organic compounds (VOCs) which, if not ventilated properly, can build up.
+So shutting windows to keep out outdoor air pollution might be causing new air quality issues inside your home.

-Installing Air purifiers in your home can certainly help to clean your indoor air, but making sure to remove indoor toxin creators is just as important to ensuring a healthy indoor air quality in Shanghai.
+Installing air purifiers can certainly help to clean your indoor air, but making sure to remove the creators of air toxins is just as important.